Frequently Asked Questions

 How do we get started?

-We will continue to share ForwARd’s recommendations with the community and support interested communities to implement “quick-win” recommendations, which should have an immediate impact on our state.
+We will continue to share Forward Arkansas’s recommendations with the community and support interested communities to implement “quick-win” recommendations, which should have an immediate impact on our state.
 For instance, communities will provide more summer programming for kids to reduce learning loss or provide more high-quality collaboration time for teachers.

 How do you know if you’re making progress?

 In order to reach our goal, Arkansas will have to make substantial gains over the next 25 years.
 To ensure that we are making progress, A New Vision for Arkansas Education has set targets for metrics for both raising overall achievement and eliminating the achievement gap.